ralphbean/build-definitions/task/llm-compressor-oci-ta/0.1/README.md

 # llm-compressor-oci-ta

 Compresses large language models using llm-compressor from the vllm project and pushes the compressed model as an OCI artifact to a container registry.
-The task executes user-provided Python compression scripts in a hermetic environment with optional cachi2-prefetched dependencies.
+The task executes user-provided compression scripts (Python or shell) in a hermetic environment with optional cachi2-prefetched dependencies.

 ## Overview